gchq/Kai/lib/rest-api/README.md

 }
 ```

-### DELETE /graphs/{graphId}
+### DELETE /graphs/{graphName}
 Deletes a graph deployment from the platform.
 This endpoint is asynchronous meaning that it will respond before the graph deployment is removed.
 Once the graph deployment is removed, the graph will be removed from the backend database.
-If the requested graphId is not present or is not in the backend database at the start, a 400 error is returned, otherwise a 202 status code is returned.
+If the requested graphName is not present or is not in the backend database at the start, a 400 error is returned, otherwise a 202 status code is returned.